Skip to content

 #5 Trail through Hallerbos Forest

-Hallerbos or the Blue Forest is a must see for any nature lover.
-The enchanting forest will make you feel as though you’ve been transported to a real life fairy tale.
+Hallerbos, or the Blue Forest, is a must-see for any nature lover.
+The enchanting forest will transport you to a real-life fairy tale.

 Hallerbos Blue Forest Belgium_Things to do in Belgium